 Insert the installation disc or USB drive into your PC and boot it from this drive.
 Go to Repair your computer, enter the Choose an option screen and choose Troubleshoot.

-Click Command Prompt in the Advanced options page.
+Click Command Prompt on the Advanced options page.

-After the cmd window is opened, type the command: sfc /scannow and press Enter on the keyboard.
+After the cmd window is open, type the command: sfc /scannow and press Enter on the keyboard.

-Wait patiently until the verification process, 100% completes.
+Wait patiently until the verification process is 100% completed.
 Then reboot the computer to see whether getting Windows ready Windows 10 loop still exists.

 Uninstall Recently Installed Windows Updates